 In general, the administrative procedure for appeals/claims in Spain, once a tax assessment or penalty has been notified by the STA, consists of two stages: an administrative phase and an economic-administrative phase.

-The administrative phase is optional and is initiated through the appeal lodged before the same administrative body which issued the tax settlement or penalty (appeal for reversal).
+The administrative phase is optional and is initiated through the appeal lodged before the same administrative body that issued the tax settlement or penalty (appeal for reversal).
 As it is optional, the taxpayer may instead submit an economic-administrative claim directly before the Tax Administrative Court without the need to first file an appeal for reversal.

 The economic-administrative phase is mandatory.
 This phase begins with the lodging of the claim/appeal before a Tax Administrative Court – at first or single instance – (economic-administrative appeal).
 The economic-administrative appeal is thus the mandatory way to first challenge a tax assessment.